by Pastor Tim Burt

 Happy Thanksgiving from the Burt Family to yours!
 May we all thank God together for the many blessing He has blessed us with through Jesus Christ our Lord!

-In we see the “half full” perspective.
-We see someone who knows the Lord, who knows the Lord is their helper, and so consequently sets their face like flint.
+And then there are those who know the Lord.
+They know the Lord is their helper and utterly trust Him.
 Isaiah 50:7 (NIV) “Because the Sovereign LORD helps me, I will not be disgraced.
 Therefore have I set my face like flint, and I know I will not be put to shame.”
 They know that God is there for them and that settles it.
 They are not going to be moved no matter what the negative circumstances seem to say.
-This is a heart attitude that emulates faith – that pleases God—that opens the door and creates the atmosphere for God to move mightily in.
+This is a heart attitude that emulates faith, that pleases God, and that creates the atmosphere for God to move mightily in.

 In Matthew, we read about the woman with the issue of blood who had been sick for 12 years.
 She had finally set her face like flint toward God.
 She said to herself, “If I only touch his cloak, I will be healed.”
 This pleased the Lord because her words rightly reflected the heart and will of God.
 Jesus turned and saw her.
 “Take heart, daughter,” he said, “your faith has healed you.”
 And the woman was healed from that moment.
 Matthew 9:21-22 (NIV)

-When we aren’t mindful of what God’s will is and have faith in it, we will become weary, then disappointed, and soon feel dead in side.
-This is the point when people pull back from God and quit meditating on His Word and quit praying.
-It is just a short time later that whining and complaining begin to spill out our mouth.
+When we don’t trust God’s promises as true for us, we will become weary, then disappointed, feel faithless, quit praying, and soon feel dead toward God.
+It’s just a short time later that whining and complaining begin to spill out our mouth.
 From there our perception of God’s goodness deteriorates and becomes distorted.
 Just around the corner is Satan ready to convince us that having faith in God is a waste of time.

 Pastor Tim Burt